romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can administrators generate support bundles and diagnostics in GitHub Enterprise Server?
+Q: How can administrators generate support bundles and diagnostics in GitHub Enterprise Server?
 <details><summary>Show the answer</summary><p>

 - **Through the site admin dashboard, by navigating to the 'Support' section and selecting 'Generate support bundle'**